mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

   Close the interface

 Status at the bottom of the interface
-  Here there will be a short message that indicates whether the last important calculations finished successfully, and when the interface is busy calculating (calibrating, focusing, fitting, etc.).
+  A short message will be displayed which indicates whether the last important calculations finished successfully, and when the interface is busy calculating (calibrating, focusing, fitting, etc.).